コンテンツにスキップ

 File.1 Yokohama Museum of Art "Nude Exhibition"

-I think that the art world and nudity are inseparable, whether in painting, sculpture, or photography.
-After all, Greek sculpture, which can be said to be the origin of art, is one of the masterpieces of beautiful naked men.
-On the other hand, controversy over the "degree of exposure" has always been the same, regardless of the era, whether in the East or the West.
+Whether it's painting, sculpture, or photography, I think the art world and nudity are inseparably linked.
+After all, Greek sculpture, which can be said to be the origin of art, is one of the most famous works, featuring beautiful naked male figures.
+However, controversy over the "level of exposure" has always been prevalent, both in the East and the West.

 That's why my curiosity was piqued by the straightforward title "Nude Exhibition," and I decided to visit the Yokohama Museum of Art.